Generating (Factual?) Narrative Summaries of RCTs: Experiments with Neural Multi-Document Summarization

 \subsection{Design}

-We analyze the performance of five model variants that use elements of the above strategies (see \ref{table:main-results-dev-test-combined}).
+We analyze the performance of five model variants that use elements of the above strategies (see Table \ref{table:main-results-dev-test-combined}).
 All are fine-tuned on the training set of Cochrane reviews.
 For `XSUM' we initialize BART to weights estimated on the XSUM abstractive summarization task \cite{narayan-etal-2018-dont}.
-For `Pretrain (PMC)' we continue pretraining over the PMC set as described above; all other models start from this checkpoint. `Decorate' marks up the inputs as described above before passing to the encoder (at train and test time). `Sort by N$\cdot$RoB' spends the 1024 token by greedily selecting for inclusion words from abstracts with the lowest (inferred) risk of bias, scaled by (extracted) sample size ($N$).
+For `Pretrain (PMC)' we continue pretraining over the PMC set as described above; all other models start from this checkpoint. `Decorate' marks up the inputs as described above before passing them to the encoder (at train and test time). `Sort by N$\cdot$RoB' greedily picks 1024 tokens by selecting for inclusion words from abstracts with the lowest (inferred) risk of bias, scaled by (extracted) sample size ($N$).

-\paragraph{Hyperparameters} During fine-tuning we used learning rate of $3$e$-5$.
+{\bf Hyperparameters} During fine-tuning we used learning rate of $3$e$-5$.
 During decoding we used beam size of 4, a minimum target length of 65, we enabled early stopping, and we prevent three consecutive $n$-grams from repeating.
 This largely follows the original BART paper\cite{lewis2019bart}; we did not systematically tune these hyperparameters.